Accepting Those Who Are Different

 Oh Lord, why don’t we?- Paul McCartney

-Join me in asking yourself honestly, in the privacy of your own mind and heart, whether you truly accept the following groups of people without in some way judging them as being wrong.
+Join me in asking ourselves honestly, in the privacy of our own mind and heart, whether we truly accept the following groups of people without in some way judging them as being wrong.

 When I was in the military they gave me a medal for killing two men and a discharge for loving one.